c3g/GenPipes/pipelines/epiqc/README.md

 ChromImpute bases its predictions on features from signal tracks of other marks that have been mapped in the target sample and the target mark in other samples with these features combined using an ensemble of regression trees.
-Currently, only signal trackes mapped to GRCh38 are supported with chromimpute analysis.
+Currently, only signal tracks mapped to GRCh38 are supported with chromimpute analysis.
 GRCh37 will be added in the future.
 For better results, usage of multiple histone marks from one sample is recommended.